mohamedshameer1412/DeadLock/docs/One-Day-Report.md

 2. Retrieves relevant academic knowledge from a provided source.
 3. Generates a question for the selected topic.
 4. Collects the student's confidence level and answer.
-5. Evaluates the answer using a separate evaluation agent.
+5. checks the answer using a separate assessment agent.
 6. Stores structured records for future learning decisions.
-7. Routes the student forward or backward based on the evaluation result.
+7. Routes the student forward or backward based on the assessment result.

 The demonstrated workflow uses two primary agents:

 - `spot_agent` — identifies and asks a topic-focused question.
-- `gate_agent` — evaluates the student's answer and controls progression.
+- `gate_agent` — checks the student's answer and controls progression.

 The current internal development estimate is approximately **80% complete**.
-This percentage is an internal progress estimate and is not a judging score or independently verified completion percentage.
+This percentage is an internal progress estimate and is not a review score or independently verified completion percentage.

 ---